Alival-IT/Crutch/crutch/src/main/java/sk/alival/crutch/states/README_states.md

 data class ExampleViewState(val state: String)

 class ExampleScreenModel : States<ExampleViewState> {
-    override fun getCoroutineScope(): CoroutineScope {
-        // provide your coroutine scope which will be used by states to operate on }

-    override fun getInitialViewState(): ExampleViewState {
-        return ExampleViewState("example")
-    }
+    // you have to provide StatesStreamsContainer with a scope States operates on override val statesStreamsContainer: StatesStreamsContainer = StatesStreamsContainer(scope)

-    override fun registerStates() {
+    init {
-        // you have to manually register default viewState registerCustomViewState(getInitialViewState())
+        // you have to manually register states and events, also default viewState registerCustomViewState(ExampleViewState("Example"))
         registerCustomEvent<ExampleEvents>()
     }